 Fertilizing strengthens your root system.
 The summer is hard on your lawn because of heat, foot traffic and sometimes dry conditions.
 It is always important to keep your root system healthy to combat these conditions.
 Remember to water after you fertilize, especially in hot and dry conditions.

+Ok, maybe this isn’t a frequently asked question, but it is a term worth explaining here.
 Memory build up is a term we like to use for the tracks that a lawn mower leaves on your lawn.
 Some lawns are more susceptible to this than others and can be worn down due to this phenomenon.
 To prevent memory build up we will cut your lawn in a different direction the next time we service your lawn.
 Memory build-up is different than striping.
 Striping refers to the beautiful stripes that our mowers leave on the thicker and lusher lawns.